NREL/HPC/docs/Documentation/Applications/starccm.md

 The simulation may be tested in an interactive job before being submitted to the batch queue.

-After the interactive job is allocated, type the commands from the SLURM script and make sure the job runs:
+After the interactive job is allocated, type the commands from the Slurm script and make sure the job runs:

 ``` bash